Diffusionless relaxation of half-skyrmion liquid, hexatic, and crystalline states in a chiral molecular crystal: Results

 To investigate why subdiffusion emerges and normal diffusion is absent, we calculate the MSD of re-dividing half-skyrmions.
-A half-skyrmion is defined to re-divide when a fused half-skyrmion undergoes fission to divide into the original two half-skyrmions in a short time range (see Extended Data Fig.~\ref{fig:MSD2} for detail).
-The MSD of re-dividing half-skyrmions obeys normal diffusion $t^1$ irrespective of temperature, implying that large displacements of half-skyrmions are induced by successive fusion and fission.
+A half-skyrmion is defined to re-divide when a fused half-skyrmion undergoes fission to divide into the original two half-skyrmions in a short time range, as displayed in Fig.~\ref{fig:MSD2}(a).
+In Fig.~\ref{fig:MSD2}(b), the MSD of re-dividing half-skyrmions obeys normal diffusion $t^1$ irrespective of temperature, implying that large displacements of half-skyrmions are induced by successive fusion and fission.
 In the liquid phase, their contribution becomes large as time proceeds, leading to the crossover from subdiffusion to normal diffusion.
 However, the lifetime of half-skyrmions is shorter than the crossover time.
-Hence the normal diffusion is not apparent.
-In the hexatic and crystalline phases, their contribution to the MSD remains small compared to the total MSD.
-Thus, the MSD induced by fusion and fission is not apparent.
-Alternatively, there is another cooperative motion of half-skyrmions leading to subdiffusion.
-By dividing the displacement into Mermin-Wagner fluctuation and cage-relative displacement, where the latter describes the particle displacement relative to the streaming displacement (see Methods for detail)~\cite{Keim}, it is found that the cage-relative MSD exhibits plateau region (see Extended Data Fig.~\ref{fig:CR}).
-Accordingly, the intermediate scattering function using the cage-relative displacement exhibits two-step relaxation.
-The emergence of the plateau in MSD and two-step relaxation in the intermediate scattering function is reminiscent of the dynamics of glass-forming liquids, where particle diffusion is suppressed by cages formed by surrounding particles with characteristic cage lifetime~\cite{Glasses}.
-Because the Mermin-Wagner fluctuation, which becomes noticeable in two dimensions, represents cooperative particle motion and decouples with local bond rearrangement, it does not induce structural relaxation~\cite{Shiba,Keim}.
-The cage-relative displacement, which induces bond-breaking between adjacent half-skyrmions, contributes to the structural relaxation in the intermediate stage.
-However, the cage-relative MSD is much smaller than the MSD arising from Mermin-Wagner fluctuation, resulting in apparent decoupling between the MSD and structural relaxation.
+Hence, the normal diffusion is not apparent.
+In the hexatic and crystalline phases, their contribution remains small compared to the MSD of non-reacting half-skyrmions.
+Thus, the enhancement of the MSD by fusion and fission is not apparent.